microsoft/AIforEarthDataSets/data/nasadem.md

 Mounting instructions for Linux are [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).

 Large-scale processing is best performed in the West Europe Azure data center, where the images are stored.
 If you are using NASADEM data for environmental science applications, consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.

+## Sample code

+A complete Python example of accessing and plotting NASADEM data in COG format is available in the accompanying [sample notebook (COG)](nasadem-cog.ipynb).

+A complete Python example of accessing and plotting NASADEM data in NetCDF format is available in the accompanying [sample notebook (NetCDF)](nasadem-nc.ipynb).

 ## License and attribution information